WonderLandxD/GraphMIL/README.md

 ### Step 1：Install Sdpc Library (If using Public Datasets, such as .svs, .tiff, skip this step)

-`pip install sdpc-win` for WINDOWS
+`pip install sdpc-win` for windows
-`pip install sdpc-linux` for LINUX
+`pip install sdpc-linux` for linux

 ### Step 2: Create h5 Files (which contains the coordinates of tiles)